 The four came to the forest where the murdered wrestler had been reborn as a goblin, and he, knowing that his killer was approaching, created a village.
 When they arrived, he took the form of a wrestler and jumped around asking who wanted to fight.
 The second oldest brother ignored his elder’s advice and took the challenge.
 But as soon as he stepped into the ring, the goblin seized him in his hand and gobbled him up like a radish bulb.

 The three fled the forest, riding all night and reaching a frontier village at sunrise.
-King Vasudeva lied down under a bush outside the village and sent his sister and the chaplain to get food.
+King Vasudeva lay down under a bush outside the village and sent his sister and the chaplain to get food.
 A hunter saw the bush shaking and, assuming there was a wild boar in it, threw his spear, piercing the king’s foot and putting him in great pain.
 When he heard the king’s cries, the hunter took off in fear.
 But the king told him to come back and not be afraid.
 He asked the hunter, who was named Jara (which means “Old Age”), to bandage his wound, and then let him go.
 Knowing the old adage that anyone wounded by old age is sure to die, King Vasudeva gave his sister some advice for living out the rest of her life and sent her away.
 He died immediately after: the prophecy from his grandfather’s time had come true.

 In the Lifetime of the Buddha

-When a landowner’s son died, he was so depressed he stopped eating, bathing, and visiting the Buddha.
+When a landowner’s son died, he was so depressed that he stopped eating, bathing, and visiting the Buddha.
 One day the Buddha divined that this man was ready for a spiritual breakthrough, so the next morning, after completing his alms round, he went to the man’s house and told him this story so he understood that nothing can bring back what is lost, and thus grieving is pointless.
-Understanding the message, the father did have a breakthrough of understanding and overcame his sorrow.
+Understanding the message, the father did have a breakthrough and overcame his sorrow.

 King Vasudeva and the courtier who told him about his brother acting crazy were earlier births of Sariputta and Ananda, two of the Buddha’s top disciples.